 The City of Santa Barbara recently obtained special funding through a voter approved tax increase to reduce polluted runoff that has resulted in beach closures.
-Two of our intensive catchments (Mission and Arroyo Burro) are within the City, and we are interacting with its staff to help them plan their restoration efforts.
+Two of our intensively studied catchments (Mission and Arroyo Burro) are within the City, and we are interacting with city staff to help plan their restoration efforts.